nelson10/DemosaickingMultispectral3DSpherePacking/README.md

 2. The files should be placed in the Dataset, Test, and Test1 folder of this repository.

-3. Run the MainFigures.m files, it computes the figures of the paper from figures 2 to 7.
+3. Run the MainFigures.m files, it computes the figures of the paper from figures 2 to 9.
+Moreover,

 ## Abstract